 Interim Market Document Change (IMDC) Process

-The IMDC process may be triggered in the intervening period between baselines to introduce an urgent time-sensitive change to a market document prior to the next scheduled baseline.
+The IMDC process may be triggered in the intervening period between baselines to introduce a time-sensitive change to a market document prior to the next scheduled baseline where the standard process requirements or timelines associated with the standard quarterly baseline cannot be met

 IMDC-initiated changes will be restricted to the discrete section of the market document that requires urgent updating.
 The IMDC is effective until the next scheduled baseline, unless otherwise specified by the IESO, at which time the IMDC initiated change will be incorporated into the market document and superseded.
 For further information, refer to Quick Take – Interim Market Document Change (IMDC).